 Most of Mexico doesn’t have harsh winters like parts of the U.S. or Northern Europe.
 However, that doesn’t mean it doesn’t get cold.
 That’s why it’s important to always check the weather forecast before starting packing for your trip.

-You don’t have to worry about cold weather on the beach.
-While it certainly isn’t as hot as summer, there’s no need to layer up.
+You don’t have to worry about the cold weather on the beach.
+While it certainly isn’t as hot as during the summer, there’s no need to layer up.
 If anything, just bring with you a light sweater for those chilly nights.

-One thing you have to keep in mind are changes in temperature.
+One thing you have to keep in mind is changes in temperature.
 It’s not uncommon to start the day off with 7°C (44°F) and reach 25°C (77°F) later on during the day.
-This is especially true of places with high elevations like Zacatecas City and Queretaro City.
+This is especially true of places with high elevations like Zacatecas City and Querétaro City.

 Should You Bring Any Accessories?

-As a guy, I just worry about bringing a hat, a pair of sunglasses and a watch.
-As a matter of fact, I have a collection of hats from all my previous trips.
+As a guy, I just worry about bringing a hat, a pair of sunglasses, and a watch.
+I have a collection of hats from all my previous trips.
 It’s good to have some variety to choose from.